 Though there is no evidence of its existence, Google most likely assigns a quality score to organic search results.

-Most SEO experts believe this score is based off of a variety of engagement metrics, similar to the quality score in Google Adwords.
+Most SEO experts believe this score is based off of a variety of engagement metrics, similar to the quality score in Google Ads.

 The key question here is, “How does someone optimize for this?”
 Most marketing folks understand classic quality score metrics but what if Google went deeper with signals like pogo stick rate, deep click rate, and possible others we aren’t even aware of.